 The most commonly used bills of sale in Vermont are:

-Yes, a Vermont bill of sale is required to register a vehicle.
+Yes.
+A Vermont bill of sale is required to register a vehicle.
 The other required forms will depend on where you purchased the vehicle.
 For example, if you bought the vehicle through a private sale, you'll also need a properly assigned title, VIN verification, and a completed Vermont Registration, Tax, and Title Application (VD-119) along with the bill of sale.
-To learn more about the vehicle registration process in Vermont, visit the Department of Motor Vehicles website.
+To learn more about the vehicle registration process in Vermont, visit the Vermont Department of Motor Vehicles (Vermont DMV) website.